apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 to is not something everyone expects, nor convenient for any program trying to pick up updated data in a file being written.
-Most visible is the length of a file returned in the various `list` commands and `getFileStatus` —this is often out of data.
+Most visible is the length of a file returned in the various `list` commands and `getFileStatus` —this is often out of date.

 As HDFS only supports file growth in its output operations, this means that the size of the file as listed in the metadata may be less than or equal